 My name’s Chris Gehrz.
-I’m professor of history and chair of the Department of History at Bethel University in St. Paul, Minnesota, where I also help coordinate the Christianity and Western Culture program.
-While my training is in the history of international relations and 20th century Europe, I teach about everything from human rights to the Reformations.
+I’m professor of history at Bethel University in St. Paul, Minnesota, where I also help direct the Christianity and Western Culture program.
+While my training is in the history of international relations and 20th century Europe, I teach about everything from sports to war.
 (One of the virtues of teaching in a smaller department in a smaller university.
-See more on my educational background and teaching portfolio at the “About Me” page on our department blog.)
+See more on my educational background and what I teach at our department blog.)

 But much as I love teaching, I also enjoy writing for wider audiences.
 After writing for six years at the Patheos history blog, The Anxious Bench, I now write a newsletter at Substack that comes out four times a week.
 My most recent books are Charles Lindbergh: A Religious Biography of America’s Most Infamous Pilot (Eerdmans, 2021) and Faith and History (Baylor University Press, 2020), a devotional I edited with Beth Allison Barr.

 That devotional is one example of how I try to use my gifts and training as a historian to serve the church.
 In addition, I’ve written or edited three books about the Christian renewal movement known as Pietism, including my book with Evangelical Covenant pastor Mark Pattie, The Pietist Option: Hope for the Renewal of Christianity (IVP Academic, 2017).
 I’m also a regular speaker at churches and Christian colleges; email me if you’d like to schedule a talk or class.